$CP$ violation in two-body hadronic $\Lambda_b$ decays in the PQCD approach: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Jun Hua, Yan-Qing Ma, Ding-Yu Shao and Jian Wang for their valuable comments.
-J.J.H. and J.X.Y. wish to thank Fan-Rong Xu for the warm hospitality during their visit to Jinan University.
-This work was supported in part by Natural Science Foundation of China under Grant No. 12335003, by the Fundamental Research Funds for the Central Universities under No. lzujbky-2023-stlt01, lzujbky-2023-it12, lzujbky-2024-oy02 and lzujbky-2025-eyt01, and by the Super Computing Center at Lanzhou University.
+We acknowledge Jun Hua, Pei-Rong Li, Yan-Qing Ma, Ding-Yu Shao, Jian Wang and Yan-Xi Zhang for their valuable comments.
+J.J.H. and J.X.Y. wish to thank Fanrong Xu for the warm hospitality during their visit to Jinan University.
+This work was supported in part by Natural Science Foundation of China under Grant No. 12335003 and No. 12505113, by the Fundamental Research Funds for the Central Universities under No. lzujbky-2023-stlt01, lzujbky-2023-it12, lzujbky-2024-oy02 and lzujbky-2025-eyt01, and by the Super Computing Center at Lanzhou University.